Where do we go from here?

 To date there have been numerous online and on-ground communities that have been attempting to gather like-minded folks together, but the obvious self-centered activity seems to be driving the bus.
 The notion of leadership seems to be stuck in last century ideas of competition, control and submission.
 Heretics are still not tolerated when the status quo needs the bar raised or their heart-drives upgraded.
 Every question needs to be better than the last and they all have answers that guide progress, some of them ripping apart the operating system in place.

 I coined a term over a decade ago that seemed perfect in relationship to describing the ultimate structure of project management: jobarchy – the job is the boss and everyone wins.
-Personal and hidden agendas have no place in the process and impede progress of the challenge in creating a movement.
+Personal and hidden agendas have no place in the process and impede progress of the challenge in creating a movement toward peace.
 There is no Ego without WEgo in such instances as the progress occurs at the speed of surrender to it.
 The synergy of best practices across multiple platforms is facilitated by leaders who practice this understanding, ultimately being able to combine authority and conviction that guides by example.

 Result in Action

 The challenge in creating a movement begins with cooperation.
-What we are ultimately seeking to do is facilitate a change in the power structure of our country, putting the people back in the picture instead of the corporatocracy and profit-driven agendas.
+What we are ultimately seeking to do is facilitate a change in the power structure of our country, perhaps the world, putting the people back in the picture instead of the corporatocracy and profit-driven agendas.
 How we do that is up to each one of us and our willingness to step up to the challenge.
 Fearlessness in the face of challenge is a key factor; not that we ignore the potential risks, but we develop plans and strategies that eliminate the potential risk by making them so profoundly logical that the sense made common naturally removes all concerns.
 That takes a lot of preparation, applying knowledge and understanding of the hard and soft skills of organizational management.

-On a practical political no-nonsense level, the results are driven by developing support for those who (by their demonstration) have proven moral and ethical behavior beyond question in their communities.
+On a practical political no-nonsense level, the results are driven by developing support for those who (by their demonstration) have proven legal, moral and ethical behavior beyond question in their communities.
 These proven vetted leaders, provided they are willing, are perfect to place in political positions in order to guide their communities and engage their constituents in making better decisions.
 Cash is no longer king… data is divine.
 Research and technology are key components of creating consistent and clear communication that can be shared across intelligence levels… making sense even more common.

 Now we’re faced with creating the impetus for people to get involved; get out of their homes and join in the process.
 Festivals have long been a community favorite and draw folks out for the opportunity for fun and enjoyment of a variety of activities, education and entertainment… edutainment if you will.
 Festivals of all kinds have been a part of our lives for as long as I can remember.
 Well-crafted and strategically planned events can and do provide opportunities for the collection of data and interested individuals for further engagement.